skmin-lab/unixmd/docs/source/objects/qm/prog_dftbplus.rst

 - **e_window** *(double)* - Default: *0.0*

   This argument determines energy window for TD-DFTB.
-It increases the efficiency of NACME evaluation. **e_window** indicates the energy range from the highest orbital among the related orbitals for excited states.
+It increases the efficiency of NACME evaluation. **e_window** indicates the energy range above the last transition at highest excitation to be included in excited state calculation.
 This option must be treated carefully.

 \